ErikBird/OpenReviewCrawler/about_the_openreview_api_model.md

 Other venues can  use entirely different names for the same note purpose.

 Some example invitations:
-* ICLR.cc/2019/Conference/-/Blind_Submission: Papers submissions are found in this invitation for the ICLR 2019 conference
+* ICLR.cc/2019/Conference/-/Blind_Submission: Papers submission notes are found in this invitation for the ICLR 2019 conference
-* ICLR.cc/2019/Conference/-/Paper2/Public_Comment: Public comments (which are generally questions by non-reviewers) for paper 2 (papers are numbered internally) at the ICLR 2019 connference are found here
+* ICLR.cc/2019/Conference/-/Paper2/Public_Comment: Public comment notes (which are generally questions by non-reviewers) for paper 2 (papers are numbered internally) at the ICLR 2019 connference are found here
-* auai.org/UAI/2019/Conference/-/Paper5/Decision: The acceptance decision for paper 5 for the UAI 2019 conference is found here
+* auai.org/UAI/2019/Conference/-/Paper5/Decision: The acceptance decision note for paper 5 for the UAI 2019 conference is found here

 ## Content
 The content field holds most of the displayed textual data.
-It is a dictionary where the keys (and format of the values) are decided by the venue for each invitation.
+It is a dictionary where the keys (and format of the values) are decided on by the venue for each invitation.

 Let us look at the content of some common note types.
-Different venues might have different names for the keys or have additional or fewer keys but the general look is similar.
+Different venues might have different names for the keys or have additional or fewer keys but the general format is similar.
-The format is "key": "value"
+The format is "key": "value" for the examples.

 **Submission:**